franzbu/EnhancedSpaces.spoon/README.md

 ## mSpaces

-The default setup uses 'ctrl' pressed at the same time and the keys 'a', 's', 'd', 'f', 'q', and 'w' to switch to the mSpace to the left/right ('a', 's'), move a window to the mSpace to the left/right ('d', 'f'), move a window to the mSpace to the left/right while at the same time switching there ('q', 'w').
+The default setup uses 'ctrl' and the keys 'a', 's', 'd', 'f', 'q', and 'w' to switch to the mSpace to the left/right ('a', 's'), move a window to the mSpace to the left/right ('d', 'f'), move a window to the mSpace to the left/right while at the same time switching there ('q', 'w').

 Now, by pressing 'ctrl' and 'q', for instance, you move the active window from your current mSpace to the adjacent mSpace on the left and at the same time switch there.

-The below lines represent the default setup, and you do not need to add them to your 'init.lua' if the shortcuts are to your liking.
+The below lines represent the default setup, and you do not need to add them to your 'init.lua' unless you prefer different shortcut:

-However, in case you would like to change the modifier or other keys, add the following lines with the desired adjustments to your 'init.lua':

 ```lua
   ...